Resetting the Table Grants

 -Noa, Student Leader, Colby College Speaking across Conflict Workshop and Facilitation Training participant

-This academic year (2016-17) we will be providing grants for even more campuses to take part in these programs.
-If you would like to learn more or apply for a grant for your campus, please contact Melissa Weintraub at email@example.com.
+This academic year (2017-18) we will again be providing grants for a limited number of campuses to take part in these programs.
+If you would like to learn more or apply for a grant for your campus, please contact Melissa Weintraub, founding c0-Director of Resetting the Table, directly at email@example.com.

 More About Resetting the Table

-Now in its fifth year, the ASF Innovation Grant program will continue to promote original creative and visionary concepts that foster Avi’s values of empathy, mutual respect, and active listening.
-The Grants will focus on one or both of the following two areas of interest:
+Now in its sixth year, the ASF Innovation Grant program promotes original, creative and visionary concepts that foster Avi’s values of empathy, mutual respect, and active listening.
+These grants will focus on one or both of the following two areas of interest:

 - Promoting open and respectful discourse within the Jewish community, specifically surrounding conversations about Israel and the Israeli-Palestinian relationship.